applerom/linuxcmd/README.md

 # myamilinux
-Setup my Debian 8 defaults in auto mode.
+Setup my AMI Linux defaults in auto mode.

 Get my scripts from this GIT and run (in the one line command):